mirror of https://github.com/folke/lazy.nvim.git

 - allows for **caching** of all your plugin specs.
 This becomes important if you have a lot of smaller plugin specs.

-- spec changes will automatically be **reloaded** when theyre updated, so the `:Lazy` UI is always up to date
+- spec changes will automatically be **reloaded** when they’re updated, so the `:Lazy` UI is always up to date

 Example: